The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Technical Proofs

-Now that we have established tightness of the sequence of stochastic processes $\{ \scerrorpull{\varble}{n} : n\ge 1\}$, the next step in the proof of the FCLT is to characterize any sub-sequential limit.
-The following variant of \Cref{t:tight-noise-l4} will be used in this step.
+Having established tightness of the sequence of stochastic processes $\{ \scerrorpull{\varble}{n} : n\ge 1\}$, the next step in the proof of the FCLT is to characterize any sub-sequential limit.
+The following variant of~\Cref{t:tight-noise-l4} will be used in this step.